cap76/intro-machine-learning-2019B/docs/04-nearest-neighbours.md

 <div class="figure" style="text-align: center">
 <img src="04-nearest-neighbours_files/figure-html/cvAccuracySegDataHighCorRem-1.png" alt="Accuracy (repeated cross-validation) as a function of neighbourhood size for the segmentation training data with highly correlated predictors removed." width="100%" />
-<p class="caption">Accuracy (repeated cross-validation) as a function of neighbourhood size for the segmentation training data with highly correlated predictors removed.</p>
+<p class="caption">(\#fig:cvAccuracySegDataHighCorRem)Accuracy (repeated cross-validation) as a function of neighbourhood size for the segmentation training data with highly correlated predictors removed.</p>
 </div>

 Let's retrieve some information on the final model.
 To see the optimum value of _k_ found during the grid search, run either of the following lines: